timrogers/gh-migrate-project/CONTRIBUTING.md

 To refresh the token and ensure an instance is ready:

 1. Create a new personal access token (PAT) with the `repo`, `admin:org`, `project` and `site_admin` scopes
-1. Update the `GHES_XXX_ACCESS_TOKEN` [Actions secret](https://github.com/timrogers/gh-migrate-project/settings/secrets/actions) and [Dependabot secret](https://github.com/timrogers/gh-migrate-project/settings/secrets/dependabot) appropriate to this GitHub Enterprise Server (GHES) instance (e.g. `GHES_312_BASE_URL` for GitHub Enterprise Server 3.12) with the new token.
+1. Update the Actions and Dependabot secrets by running `npm run seed-github-enterprise-server-instance -- --ghes-access-token TOKEN --ghes-base-url https://ghes.acme.com/api/v3 --dotcom-access-token FOO`.